Skip to content

 it will be treated as an error if 'strict_parsing' is True, otherwise included.
 If an error is encountered,

-then a [`QuerystringParseError`][multipart.exceptions.QuerystringParseError] will be raised.
+then a [`QuerystringParseError`][python_multipart.exceptions.QuerystringParseError] will be raised.

 max_size: The maximum size of body to parse.
 Defaults to infinity - i.e. unbounded.